test 33

 Sec.
 1. 5 MRSA §4577

-Private companies and Public employers Employers can’t discriminate in the payment of wages between sexes or employ a woman at pay rate less than what a man gets for substantially similar work (skills, effort, responsibility, and similar working conditions.)
+Employees at public and private organizations Employers can’t discriminate in the payment of wages between sexes or employ a woman at pay rate less than what a man gets for substantially similar work (skills, effort, responsibility, and similar working conditions).

 Employers can’t ask about a prospective employee’s pay history until after a job offer has been negotiated.